Oxted: Leisure Centre

 Tandridge Leisure Centre was opened in 1990.
 It was run by the district council until 2000, when management was transferred to a private company, Tandridge Leisure and Culture Trust.
 Freedom Leisure took over the operation of the centre in May 2018.
 The centre offers a fitness gym, exercise studio, a 25-metre fitness pool, and a lagoon pool with a 70 m flume slide.

-Association Football
+Association football

 Oxted and District Football Club was founded in 1894 and the team have played their home games at Master Park for over a century.
+Holland Sports F.C. is another football club that is based nearby at Mill Lane, Hurst Green.

 Cricket

 The first recorded cricket match including a team from Oxted took place at Caterham in 1840 and the first known matches in Oxted took place in 1855 and 1857 on Broadham Green.
 Oxted United Cricket Club was formed c.
 1870 and ran until 1893.
 Oxted and Limpsfield Cricket Club was formed November 1889 and the first matches took place following year on Marls Field, much of which later became Master Park.
 The pavilion on Master Park was constructed by 1906.